Updating tools and repositories

 To switch to the latest state of development, enter the following commands:

-git fetch origin git checkout origin/master west update
+git fetch origin git checkout origin/main west update

 west update every time you change or modify the current working branch (for example, when you pull, rebase, or check out a different branch).

 This will bring the project repositories to the matching revision defined by the manifest file.

 Each new release of the nRF Connect SDK might require manually updating to a newer version of the SEGGER Embedded Studio (SES) Nordic Edition.
 Whenever you update to a newer release of the nRF Connect SDK, check the Requirements page for the given release to see if you are using the minimum required version of the SES Nordic Edition.

 Because of the custom nRF Connect SDK options available only in the SES Nordic Edition, notifications about newer versions of SES are disabled in the SES Nordic Edition.